-Reasons making an individual ineligible for Board membership include holding an incompatible office, certain types of State or federal employment, and conviction of an infamous crime.
+Reasons making an individual ineligible for Board membership include holding an incompatible office and certain types of State or federal employment.
 A child sex offender, as defined in State law, is ineligible for Board membership.

 Student Representation to the School Board